Subscribe to updates

 Gloucestershire Health and Wellbeing Partnership - Tuesday 27 January 2026 1.30 pm

-January 27, 2026 at 1:30 pm View on council websiteSummary
+January 27, 2026 at 1:30 pm Gloucestershire Health and Wellbeing Partnership View on council websiteSummary

-Blood Pressure Exemplar Theme
+Update on the Blood Pressure Exemplar Theme

 Tobacco Dependency Strategic Overview

-Employment Update and 'Connect to Work' Programme
+Update on the Employment Exemplar Theme and 'Connect to Work' Programme

-The meeting will also include a Chair's Update regarding the Vice Chair position, an update on the clustering arrangements between NHS Gloucestershire Integrated Care Board (ICB) and NHS Bristol, North Somerset and South Gloucestershire ICB, and the opportunity for public and member questions.
-The minutes from the previous meeting on 23 September 2025 will also be confirmed.
+The meeting was also scheduled to include a Chair's Update regarding expressions of interest for the Vice Chair position, an update on NHS Gloucestershire Integrated Care Board (ICB) clustering arrangements, and consideration of public and member questions.

 Attendees